 AVAILABLE ON DONATION

 We’d love your feedback!
 Fill in the message box at the bottom of this page…

 Spirit!
 01 – A Museum for Somers Town’

 ‘A Museum for Somers Town’ is a compilation of the history of a unique area, this slice through time reveals Somers Town as a London in miniature from Mary Wollstonecraft to Pearlies, taking in working class histories, pub songs, Chartism, boxing rings, pubs, Rossettis and Gilbert and George.

-Journeys’ is a compilation of the history of a unique area, this slice through time reveals Somers Town as a London in miniature.
-Journeys takes in 300 years of change and migrations, in an area which attracted intellectual giants of world thought and political activism – Godwin, Wollstonecraft, black activists George Padmore and Claudia Jones, as well as hosting the lives of ordinary people who shaped its 20th Century journey, including more recent arrivals – the Irish, the Bangladeshis – who add to the stories collated here of personal journeys.
-This is a limited edition of 200 beautifully designed paperbacks, independently published, with original research, archival historical images and local photographs.
+‘Journeys’ is a compilation of the history of a unique area, this slice through time reveals Somers Town as a London in miniature.
+Journeys takes in 300 years of change and migrations, in an area which attracted intellectual giants of world thought and political activism – Godwin, Wollstonecraft, black activists George Padmore and Claudia Jones, as well as the stories of more recent arrivals – the Irish and the Bangladeshis.

 ‘Spirit!
 02 100 Years of Social Housing’

 100 years of social housing can be found in the small bounded area of Somers Town in London from slum clearance to modernist Golden Age.
 It’s a history of trailblazing efforts of a radical priest and the UK’s first female surveyor to clear slums, to the bold ambitions of Camden Council, from 1920s European modernist estates to the 1960s.
 This traces a housing community, and its rebellions: rent strikers and squatters.
 This a place where housing was never on its own enough.